Michigan State University

 Layla Chen

-Ph.D. student, Department of Advertising + Public Relations
+Ph.D. student, Advertising + Public Relations

 Taewoo Kang

-Incoming Assistant Professor, Yonsei University, South Korea
+Placement: Incoming Assistant Professor, Yonsei University

 Nan Zhang

-Incoming Assistant Professor, Indiana University
+Placement: Incoming Assistant Professor, Indiana University

 Former